kakaijiro/snake-game/README.md

    - `Arrow Down`: Move snake down
    - `Arrow Left`: Move snake left
    - `Arrow Right`: Move snake right
-3. Collect orange reward cells to grow your snake
+3. Collect orange reward cells to grow your snake and earn points
-4. Fill the entire board (25 cells) to win the game
+4. Fill the entire board (64 cells) to win the game
 5. Avoid colliding with yourself (game over condition)
+6. Watch your points increase in the top-left corner as you collect rewards

 ### Production Build